-Our Favourite things to do in autumn in cornwall
+Our 10 Favourite things to do in autumn in Cornwall

-Discover some of the best things to do in autumn in Cornwall, where you’ll experience a whole different type of magic.
-As the busy season quiets down, you’ll discover a tranquil haven, perfect for peaceful coastal walks and intimate moments.
+Discover some of the best things to do in autumn in Cornwall, where you’ll experience a new kind of magic.
+As the summer crowds fade, Cornwall transforms into a peaceful escape, perfect for slow coastal walks and cosy moments together.
 With dog-friendly beaches reopening and leaves painting the landscape in vibrant autumn hues, it’s an ideal season for adventure, romance, or family getaways.
-Plus, there’s a touch of festivity in the air with events like Bonfire Night and our Fright Night Ball, adding to the charm of this beautiful season.
+Plus, with Bonfire Night celebrations and our Fright Night Ball adding a festive sparkle, you’ll find Cornwall more enchanting than ever.

-Watching an autumn sunset on North Cornwall’s beaches is a truly magical experience.
-As the sun dips toward the horizon, beaches like Perranporth, Porthtowan, or Portreath are bathed in a golden glow, with the dramatic cliffs and rolling waves creating a stunning backdrop.
+As the day fades, beaches like Perranporth, Porthtowan, and Portreath shimmer in a golden haze, with the dramatic cliffs and rolling waves creating a stunning backdrop.
 The crisp autumn air and quieter sands make it the perfect time to experience.
 Whether you’re strolling along the shoreline or perched on the dunes, the vibrant hues of amber and crimson reflecting off the water make for an unforgettable end to the day.

 2. Explore Cornwall’s historic properties